 Westport is a very small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
 With a population of 2,286 people and just one neighborhood, Westport is the 209th largest community in Washington.

-When you are in Westport, you'll notice that it is more blue-collar than most other communities in America.
-37.51% of Westport’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Westport is a blue-collar town, with 37.51% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Westport is a city of transportation and shipping workers, professionals, and managers.
 There are especially a lot of people living in Westport who work in management occupations (10.92%), teaching (9.40%), and healthcare (8.80%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Westport has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Westport has few renters and college students.
 But the biggest reason it is quieter in Westport than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Westport may be for you.